hiibolt/KnowledgeBase/pages/CSCI241.md

   ...you can't only write one, sadly.
 Index needs a const and non-const reference return type.

   If the `rhs` of an operator is left unmodified, be sure to specify `const`.
 Similarly, if the host class is left untouched, add `const` to the end of the function signature just before the semicolon.

+  Operators which aren't members of a class must be `friend` functions in order to access otherwise private data members.